 iclouds hide my email interface in settings

-I used Apple’s for a while and now use Proton Pass for aliases.
+I used Apple’s for a while and now use SimpleLogin for aliases.

 Another benefit of aliases is that it keeps your master email unknown to anybody.
 This allows you to easily control who has access to contacting you.
 Nobody will know your real email, only your aliases, and you can easily deactivate an alias if someone uses it without permission.